MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/SSH.md

 > [!TIP]
 > If you receive a message that the ssh-agent service is disabled you can enable it with **sc.exe config ssh-agent start=auto**

-To enable single sign append the public key to the Windows IoT Core device **authorized_keys** file.
+To enable single sign, append the public key to the Windows IoT Core device **authorized_keys** file.
 Or if you only have one key you copy the public key file to the remote **authorized_keys** file.

 ```cmd
 net use X: \\host\c$ /user:host\administrator